poorjude/voting-for-transaction/README.md

 *All code is widely provided with documentation.*

-### Explanation of base contract `VotingForTx.sol`
+### Explanation of base contract

-It is contract that implements mechanism of both voting for transaction between set of voters and making of this transaction in case of having enough votes.
+`VotingForTx.sol` is contract that implements mechanism of both voting for transaction between set of voters and making of this transaction in case of having enough votes.

 **Voting mechanism**: (pre-set during construction) voters (addresses) can make a proposal of transaction and then during (pre-set during construction) strict amount of time all voters can see it and vote for it.
 If a voter does not like the proposal, he/she should just do nothing - vote automatically counts as "against".
 Then, if proposal got  enough votes (50% + 1), anyone among voters can make a transaction (but only one time!).
 If time passes but there was not enough votes or noone wanted to make a transaction then voting for this proposal is ended and voters can suggest a new one.